Toyota Sequoia Performance

 Handling and Braking

-- "Its steering is too light and indirect, and body lean is prevalent in even moderate-speed turns.
-Where this vehicle does excel is in its tight-for-the-class turning radius, which makes close-quarters maneuvering amazingly easy." -- Consumer Guide
+- "Its steering is too light and indirect, and body lean is prevalent in even moderate-speed turns." -- Consumer Guide (2013)

 Next Steps: Toyota Sequoia

-Get the U.S. News Best Price for the Toyota Sequoia
+- View the best prices for the 2015 Toyota Sequoia

 - Calculate monthly payment and apply for a loan